PipIWYG/sabl-core/README.md

 Furthermore, to load the package source from repository, it is assumed that a valid GitHub SSH key is generated on the system where the package is being installed.
-Alternatively, without an Github SSH Key, the repository reference URL to use to install the package may need to change as indicacted.
+Alternatively, without an Github SSH Key, the repository reference URL to use to install the package may need to change from SSH to HTTPS.

 The package was created to make use of PHP 7.3 on a Linux/Ubuntu Server environment making use of a local MySQL Server Database.